Skip to content

 \[ [\pmb{\operatorname{P}}_p^n]^T \, \pmb{\operatorname{P}}_p^n \,\ne \, \pmb{\mathbb{I}}_{n\operatorname{x}n} \,. \tag{19} \]

 In paper [1] the authors focus on the case p=2, but generalize their conclusions afterwards.
-P does, however, not fufill PP = P. One has to be very careful with it as it connects vectors in spaces with different dimensions.
+P, however, does not fufill PP = P. Therefore, one has to be very careful with it as it connects vectors in spaces with different dimensions.
 The application of Pnp to a vector xn ∈ ℝn creates a vector yp ∈ ℝp :

 \[ \pmb{y}_p\,=\, \pmb{\operatorname{P}}^n_p \, \pmb{x}_n \,\in\, \mathbb{R}^p\,. \tag{20} \]